 Designation of an Information Facilitator

 In times of crisis, communication is key.
-A major hurdle to recovery is rumor and misinformation; both can hamper successful recovery efforts.
-An information facilitator can help to stop the rumor mill in its tracks.
+A major hurdle to recovery is a lack of accurate information or the spread of misinformation; both can hamper successful recovery efforts.
+An information facilitator can help to stop the rumors.
 Today’s computer and smart phone technology provide the ideal vehicles to communicate with residents.
-Every association should have its own website, which can be a great resource for disseminating information and staying in touch with the unit owners.
+An association website can be a great resource for disseminating information and staying in touch with the unit owners.
 A text messaging system for community members is also valuable for disseminating information quickly.

 Home and cell phone numbers must be collected before a disaster and stored in a safe, easily accessible location.